mrkkrp/markkarpov.com/tutorial/exceptions.md

 ```

 State modifications made in `acquire` now influence both `restore` and
 `use`.
-State from `use` is restored, state from `restore` is discarded
+The state from `use` is restored, the state from `restore` is
-(because there is no way to pick that `b` value from the top level
+discarded (because there is no way to pick that `b` value from the top level
 signature).
 This shows that not only `monad-control` allows us to do this
-sort of lifting, it also allows us to control precisely what happens to
+sort of lifting, it also allows us to control precisely what happens to the
 monadic state.

 ### Lifting with `unliftio`